the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 'Anonymous'
 ~~~~~~~

 In this section, you have seen many variants of how to achieve a fallback if a value is not provided.
 If you have a function, the go-to solution is often the default parameter.
 If you can't use this approach, then your way to go would be the logical OR operator or the nullish coalescing operator.
-If this is too advanced at this time, just using the if-else statement is fine too.
+If this is too advanced at this point in time, there speaks nothing against the if-else statement from the beginning of this section.

 ### Exercises: